Singapore 2025 In-House Legal Budgeting Report: Optimise Legal Spend

 Legal Department Budgets: Finally Trending Up!

 During a year of inflationary pains, global crises, and economic pressures, 79% of Singapore GCs suffered budget slashes in 2023, by an average of 9%.
-But the latest findings show hope: legal departments are now reporting a moderate, yet positive, shift in 2024, as more than half of GCs reported a budget increase this year, albeit only by 5%.
+But the latest findings show hope—legal departments are now reporting a moderate, yet positive, shift in 2024, as more than half of GCs reported a budget increase this year, albeit by an average increase of 5%.
 Even better, only 7% saw a decrease, while 40% saw no change at all.

 All legal leaders (100%) reported that they’ll need to update their current budgeting buckets for legal resources and expertise to account for AI or other emerging risks.
 This could account for why, in addition to technology (57%) and in-house staff (55%), they plan on increasing their investments in legal operations (39%) and flexible legal talent providers (40%).
 Fortunately, the majority (83%) also anticipate another increase in legal department budgets for 2025.